mitsuba-renderer/mitsuba2-vdb-converter/README.md

 ./convertvdb myvolumefile.vdb gridName
 ```
 To get a list of grids in a file, one can use the `vdb_print` program, which is part of OpenVDB.
 In this CMake setup, the `vdb_print` executable is built and written to a subfolder in `build/ext_build`.

+## Known issues

+As of December 2019, there is an issue with Homebrew's boost installation on MacOS.
+This can be fixed by following https://stackoverflow.com/a/55828190.